kreonjr/omniaural/README.md

       }
     }

-    OmniAural.register(this, ['account', 'account.address as address'])
+    OmniAural.register(this, ['account.name as name', 'account.address as address'])
   }

   _updateAddress = () => {
-      // call the global action useing the name passed into OmniAural.addAction OmniAural.updateAddress({street: "Main st"})
+      // call the global action using the name passed into OmniAural.addAction OmniAural.updateAddress({street: "Main st"})
   }